pravega/pravega/documentation/src/docs/security/generating-tls-material.md

   # Passwords and other arguments are entered interactively on the prompt in this case.
   $ keytool -keystore server01.keystore.jks -alias server01 -genkey
   ```
-* A weak password `changeit` is used everywhere, for easier reading.
-Be sure to replace it with a strong and separate
+* A weak password `changeit` is used everywhere in this document for easier reading.
+Be sure to replace it with
-password for each file.
+a strong and separate password for each file.

 ## Setting up a Certificate Authority (CA)